shellyjang/gchat_analysis/README.md

 ```bash
 python words_that_divide.py /output/location3/ngrams.pkl "['friend1@gmail.com_2009_mywords','friend1@gmail.com_2010_mywords', 'friend1@gmail.com_2011_mywords']" "['friend2@gmail.com_2009_mywords','friend2@gmail.com_2010_mywords', 'friend2@gmail.com_2011_mywords']"
 ```
 this will give you the top 5 'words that divide', if you wish to see 2-grams or 3-grams, you have to provide optional argument 'bg' or 'tg'.
+Depending on the size of your chat log, this may take a few minutes.
 Additionally, if you want to see more words or n-grams, provide an additional integer.
 ```bash
 python words_that_divide.py /output/location3/ngrams.pkl "['friend1@gmail.com_2009_mywords','friend1@gmail.com_2010_mywords', 'friend1@gmail.com_2011_mywords']" "['friend2@gmail.com_2009_mywords','friend2@gmail.com_2010_mywords', 'friend2@gmail.com_2011_mywords']" 'bg' 10
 ```